Flu resources for older adults and people with disabilities

 This year, there are special high-dose versions of the flu shot that provide more protection for people 65 years and older.

 People in this age group need high-dose versions because their immune systems do not produce as strong an immune response after getting the regular-dose vaccine.

 Where can I get a flu shot?

-You can get a flu shot from many pharmacies, clinics, or at one of the drive-through or mobile vaccination clinics sponsored by the health department.
+You can get a flu shot from many pharmacies and clinics.
 Your local pharmacy may offer senior-only hours.
 Consider calling them to schedule your shot.
-Go to Public Health's webpage to look at options available.
+Visit Public Health's Find a Clinic webpage for more resources.

 Need help over the phone finding a flu shot?

 Call Community Living Connections toll-free 1-844-348-5464 for help in finding a vaccine clinic near you.
 All calls are free and confidential.
 Interpretation is available.
 Callers can press 6 for assistance in Spanish or stay on the line to ask for interpretation in other languages.
 All calls are free and confidential.

 Need transportation to get to a vaccination clinic or pharmacy?